Creamy

-Creamy were a Faroese-Danish teen-pop duo, composed of Rebekka Mathew and Rannva Joensen.
+Creamy were a Danish teen-pop duo, composed of Rebekka Mathew and Rannva Joensen.

-Their 1999 debut album, Creamy, made when the pair were just thirteen years of age, was composed of euro-pop versions of children’s songs.
+Their 1999 debut album, Creamy, was recorded when the pair were just thirteen years of age, and composed of euro-pop versions of children's songs.
 In 2001, they released a seasonal album, Christmas Snow.
-Their only single in the UK was a euro-pop cover of the theme song to the 1984 movie, Neverending Story, which was featured on their second album, We Got the Time.
+Their only single in the UK was a euro-pop cover of the theme song to the 1984 film Neverending Story, which was featured on their second album, We Got the Time.
 They were signed to RecArt Music Denmark.

-Their album, "We Got the Time" was produced by Ole Evenrud, of A*Teens fame.
-Ole Evenrud also produced a version of a song from that album, "Help!
-I'm a Fish (I'm a Little Yellow Fish)", for the Danish pop group, Little Trees.
+The album We Got the Time was produced by Ole Evenrud of A*Teens fame.
+Evenrud also produced a version of "Help!
+I'm a Fish", a song from the album, for the Danish pop group Little Trees.

-After their appearance on Dancemania Speed 10 with a speedy remix of their song "I Do I Do I Do" in late 2002, Creamy appeared on this eurodance compilation series, Dancemania, several times.
+After their appearance on Dancemania Speed 10 with a speedy remix of their song "I Do I Do I Do" in late 2002, Creamy appeared on the eurodance compilation series Dancemania several times.